zslhg903/NINA/NINA/Documentation/NINA.md

 ### Plate Solving Settings

 This Setting tab allows you to change the plate solving mechanism.
-There are 3 plate solvers you can use in NINA.
+There are 3 plate solvers you can use in N.I.N.A..
 Selected Plate solver settings in this screenshot are for Astrometry.Net plate solver.

 > For usage of the Plate Solver refer to [Usage: Plate Solving](#plate-solving)